datlas-ocean/Sidfex-NextsimF/NOTEBOOKS/HOWTO.md

 ### Master script:
 The master-script is called `MAIN.sh` in `<YOUR-INSTALL-DIR>/Sidfex-NextsimF/SRC/`.
 It  can be run in your terminal or in a cronjob.
 This is the ***only script that needs to be run*** once the initial setup has been done (see above section).

-Notice that if you are on a Linux computer and not MacOS, then command giving the date is either `date` or `gdate` respectively.
-The `MAIN.sh` script and the environment file deals with this by checking on which plateform we are installed and chooses the date command (`$CMD_date`) accordingly.
+Notice that if you are on a Linux computer and not MacOS, the command giving the date is either `date` or `gdate` respectively.
+The `MAIN.sh` script and the environment file deals with this by checking first on which plateform you are installed and then sets the date command (`$CMD_date`) accordingly.

 `MAIN.sh` consists of the following parts: